 - Add the cooked chicken and boil for 2-3 minutes more.
 Sprinkle salt and pepper to taste.2 cups shredded cooked chicken

-- Serve while warm and optionally garnish with chopped parsley, crackers, or bread.Chopped fresh parsley
+- Serve while warm and optionally garnish with chopped parsley, crackers, or bread.chopped fresh parsley

 Notes